TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 - The Capacity is the amount of buckets we currently have.
 Keeping track of this will let us know if our map has reached the threshold, the threshold will depend on our factor variable as well.

 - The load factor is a number that we can assign our hash map to at the start.
 It's the factor that will determine when is it a good time to grow our buckets, for example a load factor of `0.75` means our hash map will need to grow its buckets when the capacity reaches 75% full.
 Setting it too low will consume too much memory by having too many empty buckets, while setting it too high will allow our buckets to have collisions before we grow them.
 Usually a good balance of `0.75 to 1` is used.

+### Computation complexity
+A HashMap is very efficient in it's insertion, retrieving and removing operations.
+That is because we use array indexes to do those operations which you will learn about later in this lesson.
+Just like working with Array indexes, a HashMap has an average case complexity of `O(1)` for the following methods:
+- Insertion
+- Retrieving
+- Deletion

+Assuming we have a good HashMap written.
+The worst case of those operations would be `O(n)` and that happens when we have all our data hashes to the same exact bucket.

+The Growth of our HashMap has the complexity of `O(n)` at all times.

 ### Assignment